-Most people have not actually been inside a jail.
-It’s not a place that anyone wants to be.
+Most people have not been inside a jail.
+It’s not a place that anyone in their right mind wants to be.
 Yet, jails are filling up and new ones can’t be built fast enough.
-Local, state and federal penal systems are strained beyond capacity, and they struggle for increases in their budgets to meet the demands placed upon their institutions.
+Local, state, and federal penal systems are strained beyond capacity, and they struggle for increases in their budgets to meet the demands placed upon their institutions.

 Paul, a Pharisee who was a persecutor of the followers of Jesus Christ, became the “Apostle to the Gentiles” after his conversion.
-He was a scholarly man, zealous for the Scriptures.
+He was a scholarly man, zealous for the Holy Scriptures.
 He traveled widely and preached boldly, for which he was imprisoned—sometimes for years—on more than one occasion.
-He did some of his greatest work while in prison, including writing what are known as the Prison Epistles (Ephesians, Philippians, Colossians and Philemon).
+He did some of his greatest work while in prison, including writing what are known as the Prison Epistles (that is, the letters to the Ephesians, Philippians, Colossians, and Philemon).
 Not bad for someone whom many would call a “jailbird.”

-Jesus, in his sermon on the Mount of Olives, addressed those who suffer for their beliefs and practices when He said, “Blessed are those who are persecuted for righteousness’ sake, for theirs is the kingdom of heaven” (Matthew 5:10).
+Jesus, in his sermon on the Mount, addressed those who suffer for their beliefs and practices when He said, “Blessed are those who are persecuted for righteousness’ sake, for theirs is the kingdom of heaven” (Matthew 5:10).

 At some point, true Christians will be widely persecuted.
-In fact, Jesus said, “…the time is coming that whoever kills you will think that he offers God service” (John 16:2).
+In fact, Jesus warned that “the time is coming that whoever kills you will think that he offers God service” (John 16:2).